cloudspinners/site-spin/README.md

 ### 1. Create a project for the website content project

 Make it a github project.

-Make a folder called `content`.
+I recommend putting the content, and the Dojofile described in the next step, in a subfolder (e.g. `./content`), so other folders can be used for environment configuration and whatnot.

-### 2. Create a Dojofile in the root of the project folder
+### 2. Create a Dojofile in the content folder

 ```
 DOJO_DOCKER_IMAGE="kiefm/site-spin:latest"